Beneor/homology-segment-analysis/README.md

 General run syntax is following:

-`segmentanalysis.py <options> chromosomeseq segment [cytobands]`
+`segmentfmf.py <options> chromosomeseq segment [cytobands]`

 ### Main arguments
 The main arguments are

 +  `fastaFileName` -      FASTA file (may be gzipped) containing genome sequence
 +  `segment` -              segment of chromosome to analyze: file and location.
 See format notes below.
-+  `cytobands` - optional BED-format file containing locations of cytobands or any other intervals to group homology data.
++  `cytobands` - optional BED-format file (may be gzipped) containing locations of cytobands or any other intervals to group homology data.

 #### Segment notation
 **segment** option has a flexible format to handle multiple cases.